 Student Research Awards Program

 What is the University of Kansas Field Station?
-The KU Field Station is an area dedicated to scholarly research, environmental education, and science-based stewardship of natural resources.
+The KU Field Station is an area dedicated to scholarly research, environmental education and science-based stewardship of natural resources.
 It consists of 1,486 hectares (3,673 acres) including diverse habitats—prairies, forests, managed fields, wetlands, ponds, reservoirs—and specialized research facilities (e.g., laboratory buildings, greenhouse, gardens, experimental ponds, environmental monitoring sites).
 Many of our terrestrial and aquatic habitats are open to manipulative studies.
 KU Field Station data resources are offered to support research/scholarly activity, and field staff members are available to facilitate research or project implementation.
 All sites are 20-60 minutes' drive from Lawrence, Kansas.
 See biosurvey.ku.edu/field-station for details.

-- Baldwin Woods Conservation Award (one award of $500-$1,000): This award is for a meritorious KU graduate or undergraduate student who will conduct research at or based on the KU Field Station’s Baldwin Woods Forest Preserve in the award year.
+- Mari F. Pesek Graduate Research Award (one $1,000 award): This award is for a meritorious KU graduate student who will conduct some portion of their field-based research at the KU Field Station in the award year.

 - A curriculum vitae.

 - A letter of reference/support from your graduate advisor, or, for undergraduate students, a KU faculty advisor.

 Funds may be used for travel, supplies, equipment or personal expenses related to the research.
 Previous grant recipients may apply, but preference may be given to those who have not received funding in the past.
 Application materials should be submitted to the Kansas Biological Survey via our webform.

 We will notify all applicants of funding decisions in mid-April.
 Awardees will receive a lump sum amount in July 2020.